Common Questions

 Also... if you're a local business owner and have a store with some extra space that would be reasonable for a small setup, please reach out!

-Aren't you just going to steal my gear?
+Are you going to steal my gear?

 I understand that I'm just some random stranger from the internet.
 But no...
 I'm not going to take your stuff and just disappear.